gavinhoward/bc/manuals/development.md

 :   Miscellaneous tests.
 I named it this because at the time, I struggled to
     classify them.

+misc1

+:   More miscellaneous tests.
+This used to be an error file
+    (`tests/dc/errors/15.txt`) due to the presence of a invalid `u` character.
+    However, starting with version `6.1.0`, `u` became a valid command (`is_number()`), so the error file became valid.
+It was checked manually and moved, and `tests/dc/errors/34.txt` became the new `tests/dc/errors/15.txt`.

 strings

 :   Tests strings.